Advanced Methods Division

-The ASDL Advanced Systems Engineering Division aims to educate highly qualified professionals and to advance the state-of-the-art of systems engineering and related methodologies to address current and future challenges.
+The ASDL Advanced Methods Division aims to educate highly qualified professionals and to advance the state-of-the-art of systems engineering and related methodologies to address current and future challenges.

 Strategic Planning, Operations Research, and Technology Analysis Branch Lead